dtrammer/AxisActionEventLib/README.md

 Quick usage :

-- Simply download the AxisActionEventLib.dll file and add it as a new reference to your visual studio project file
+- Simply download the AxisActionEventLib.dll file and add it as a new reference to your visual studio project file and use the object browser to explore the ActionEventLib namespace